hxxdev/hxxdev.github.io/_posts/2025-03-09-how-to-setup-github-blog.md

 ## Make Github repository

 Make your own [Github](https://github.com) repository.
-Make sure you name your repository as `<username>.github.io` and make it public.
+Make sure to name your repository as `<username>.github.io` and make it public.
 Then clone your repository into your local.
 `git clone <your_repository>`